 In Jekyll, project structure and naming is very important.
-The way you structure and name your project directly effects the organization of your built static site.
+The way you structure and name your project directly affects the organization of your built static site.

 For example, a Jekyll site may look like this:

 . ├── _config.yml ├── _data/ | └── members.yml ├── _drafts/ | ├── begin-with-the-crazy-ideas.md | └── on-simplicity-in-technology.md ├── _includes/ | ├── footer.html | └── header.html ├── _layouts/ | ├── default.html | └── post.html ├── _posts/ | ├── 2007-10-29-why-every-programmer-should-play-nethack.md | └── 2009-04-26-barcamp-boston-4-roundup.md ├── _sass/ | ├── _base.scss | └── _layout.scss ├── _site/ ├── .jekyll-metadata └── index.html

 For a full breakdown on how this directory structure works, see the Jekyll docs.

 Based on the example structure above, let’s explain how Forestry parses your site.